You may get Employment and Support Allowance (ESA) if your illness or disability affects your ability to work and

 You may get Employment and Support Allowance (ESA) if your illness or disability affects your ability to work and

 - earn up to £20 a week

-- work less than 16 hours a week, and earn up to £104 a week, for less than 52 weeks (or for any length of time if you’re in the support group)
+- work for less than 16 hours a week and earn up to £104 a week, for less than 52 weeks (or for any length of time if you’re in the support group)

 This is called ‘permitted work’.

 You can also do ‘supported permitted work’ and earn up to £104 a week.
 This must be part of a treatment programme, or supervised by someone from a local council or voluntary organisation whose job it is to arrange work for disabled people.

 You must tell the Department for Work and Pensions (DWP) if you start doing permitted work.
 They’ll send you form PW1 to fill in and send back to them.

 Any volunteer work you do needs to be reported.
 It normally doesn’t affect your ESA.

 Tell the Jobcentre Plus office dealing with your claim if your circumstances change (eg your income changes or you go abroad) as this can affect your ESA.

 Your income and savings